Cabotegravir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you are also using seizure medicine (including carbamazepine, oxcarbazepine, phenobarbital, phenytoin) or medicine to treat tuberculosis (including rifampin, rifapentine).
+- Do not use this medicine if you are also using a seizure medicine (including carbamazepine, oxcarbazepine, phenobarbital, phenytoin) or medicine to treat tuberculosis (including rifampin, rifapentine).

 - Take antacids that contain aluminum, magnesium, or calcium at least 2 hours before or 4 hours after you take cabotegravir.